vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 More detailed description of the changes can be found in [Spring Boot 2.0 actuator change analysis](https://blog.frankel.ch/spring-boot-2-actuator-change-analysis/).
 If you are migrating from version 1.x [this guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide#spring-boot-actuator) may come in handy.

 # Adding Graphical User Interface
 Actuator endpoints are great, but monitoring and managing your application just through JMX and HTTP endpoints may be too low-level and cumbersome for many.
 If you prefer a nice GUI instead of interacting with endpoints directly, there's a great tool just for this.
 It is called [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
 It is a third-party open-source project, which gives you a nice UI to manage and monitor your applications.
 What's more, a single instance of Spring Boot Admin can monitor multiple applications and/or multiple instances of each application.
-That's really great in the cloud environment with many dynamic instances of your app.
+That's really useful in the cloud environment with many dynamic instances of your app.

 ![Spring Boot Admin](spring-boot-admin.png)